HCG blood test - quantitative

 University of Iowa Diagnostic Laboratories.
-Test directory: HCG - pregnancy, serum, quantitative.
+Test directory: HCG - serum, quantitative.

 Yarbrough ML, Stout M, Gronowski AM.
 Pregnancy and its disorders.
 In: Rifai N, ed.
 Tietz Textbook of Clinical Chemistry and Molecular Diagnostics.
 6th ed.
 St Louis, MO: Elsevier; 2018:chap 69.